ABOUT SOUTHEAST ANDERSON LAKE

 Water quality in SE Anderson Lake is about average as shown by 2018 monitoring data.
 SE Anderson met most parameters for the Minnesota State Water Quality Standards for shallow lakes.
-SE Anderson Lake has had high levels of the nutrient phosphorous in the past, in part, because of curly-leaf pondweed, an invasive aquatic plant.
-A past water quality improvement project previously limited curly-leaf pondweed and helped reduced phosphorous levels.
+SE Anderson Lake has had high levels of the nutrient phosphorus in the past, in part, because of curly-leaf pondweed, an invasive aquatic plant.
+A past water quality improvement project previously limited curly-leaf pondweed and helped reduced phosphorus levels.
 In recent years, curly-leaf pondweed has begun to regrow.
 The District will take steps to examine the issue to address water quality.

 Printable lake fact sheet

 The Nine Mile Creek Watershed District conducted herbicide treatments to improve the health of SE Anderson Lake.
 The project goals were to reduce the amount of curly-leaf pondweed, an invasive aquatic plant, and control phosphorus levels in the lake.
 A licensed contractor applied Endothall to treat SE Anderson.
 The SE Anderson Lake treatment started in 2008 and were continued through 2013.
 Monitoring data from 2018 indicates that the herbicide treatments helped improved water quality.
 However, this lake still experiences algae blooms in the summer and curly-leaf pondweed is regrowing.
 Water quality monitoring and plant monitoring will continue to determine the need for additional projects.
 Click here for more information on SE Anderson Lake projects.

 For information about other past District projects, click here.

 SE Anderson Lake does not have many recreation opportunities.
 There are, however, 2.1 miles of paved and turf trails at the Three Rivers Park District Anderson Lakes Park Reserve.